dataDiet/digital-wallet-AMM/README.md

 ##Initial State

 We will assume that every line in `batch_payment.csv` consists of `trusted` payments between users.
 We want to turn this batch file into a suitable data structure such that the validity of any user and any other user can be verified.
+The file is roughly 200MB and can either be stored on disk, or loaded into memory, or a combination of both.
+When it is imperative that transactions are processed as quickly as possible, storing the batch data in memory is the fastest approach.

+The natural structure of the information as given is in a graph composed of nodes and edges which are the id's of users and the transactions are the edges.
+The transaction data contains payment amounts and messages, but for now we will not makes of this information for the implementation of the inital facets of the problem.
+Perhaps if the amounts are higher, the relationship between the two parties can be assumed to be closer.
+We will come back to these aspects of the dataset in future iterations.

+As such we will need to implement a class to handle graphs.
+We will assume the edges are unweighted and undirectional for now.
+This is essentially and adjacency graph.
+This adjacency graph class should implement the following methods:

+* Initialize the graph
+* Add node
+* Add edge

 ###Feature 1
 When anyone makes a payment to another user, they'll be notified if they've never made a transaction with that user before.